 What is Lean Portfolio Management?

-LPM is based on the philosophy of Lean management that aims to eliminate waste by focusing only on work that really matters – ensuring that all effort is achieving the highest possible value.
-For LPM that means making the largest possible contribution to organizational goals and objectives, and successfully delivering on strategy.
+Lean Portfolio Management is based on the philosophy of lean management, which aims to eliminate waste by focusing only on work that really matters – ensuring that all effort is achieving the highest possible value.
+That means making the largest possible contribution to organizational goals and objectives, and successfully delivering on business strategy.
+The most commonly used lean framework is SAFe (Scaled Agile Framework).

-LPM is focused on aligning strategy, execution and benefits realization and enabling the scaling of agile principles and practices from the execution layer of the business to all functions.
+The focus is on aligning enterprise strategy, execution and benefits realization and enabling the scaling of agile principles and practices from the execution layer of the business to all functions.
 The theory is that this approach will allow all functions to enjoy the same performance improvements seen at the delivery layer, ensuring optimal value at every step.

 Why is Lean Portfolio Management Important?